Ellis Island History

 Ellis Island still remained open for many years and served a multitude of purposes.
 During World War II, enemy merchant seamen were detained in the baggage and dormitory building.
 The United States Coast Guard also trained about 60,000 servicemen there.
 In November of 1954 the last detainee, a Norwegian merchant seaman named Arne Peterssen was released, and Ellis Island officially closed.

 In 1965, President Lyndon Johnson declared Ellis Island part of the Statue of Liberty National Monument.
 Ellis Island was opened to the public on a limited basis between 1976 and 1984.
 Starting in 1984, Ellis Island underwent a major restoration, the largest historic restoration in U.S. history.
 The $160 million dollar project was funded by donations made to The Statue of Liberty - Ellis Island Foundation, Inc. in partnership with the National Park Service.
 The Main Building was reopened to the public on September 10, 1990 as the Ellis Island Immigration Museum.
-Today, the museum receives almost 2 million visitors annually.
+Journeys: The Peopling of America(r) Center, 1550 - 1890 a major expansion of the Ellis Island Immigration Museum which explores arrivals before the Ellis Island Era, opened in 2011.
+The museum received almost 2 million visitors annually until it closed in October 2012 due to damage from Superstorm Sandy.
+While the exhibits remained intact, the infrastructure was destroyed by flooding, and the museum is undergoing necessary repairs and upgrades.

 Source: The National Park Service